Creating a unique and memorable logo can sometimes feel like a daunting task.

 Think about the Pepsi logo.
 The abstract, stylized red, white and blue icon matches the modern typeface, but would look incongruous with the more classic script used by Coca Cola.

-Editor’s note: this blog post was originally published in January 2016 and has been updated to include additional information.
+Editor’s note: this blog post was originally published in September of 2017 and has been updated to include additional information.